MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  Length of the text string pointed to by `lpszText`.
 If `nTextLen` is 0, the string is assumed to be null-terminated.

  *lpDrawProc*
  A pointer to a callback function used to render an image.
 This parameter is required if the image type in `nFlags` is **DST_COMPLEX**.
 It is optional and can be **NULL** if the image type is **DST_TEXT**.
 For all other image types, this parameter is ignored.
-For more information about the callback function, see the [DrawStateProc](http://msdn.microsoft.com/library/windows/desktop/dd162497) function in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information about the callback function, see the [DrawStateProc](http://msdn.microsoft.com/library/windows/desktop/dd162497) function in the Windows SDK.

  `lData`
  Specifies information about the image.
 The meaning of this parameter depends on the image type.